Wilms' tumor: Molecular biology and related conditions

-Mutations of the WT1 gene which is located on the short arm of chromosome 11 (11p13) are observed in approximately 20% of Wilms' tumors, the majority of them being inherited from the germline, while a minority are acquired somatic mutations.
+Mutations of the WT1 gene which is located in region 13 of the short arm of chromosome 11 (11p13) are observed in approximately 20% of Wilms' tumors, the majority of them being inherited from the germline, while a minority are acquired somatic mutations.
 In addition at least half of the Wilms' tumors with mutations in WT1 also carry acquired somatic mutations in CTNNB1, the gene encoding the proto-oncogene beta-catenin.
 This latter gene is found on short arm of chromosome 3 (3p22.1).

 Most cases do not have mutations in any of these genes.